 Our service is surrounded by lush green mountains, and is tucked away from the main road and covered in native trees and grasses that form a lush, natural backdrop to the centre.
 What more could you ask for?
-The centre is a home away from home.
+The centre will become your child's home away from home.

-"What's for lunch today?" will be a question asked by many, when the aromas from the kitchen waft through the garden into the rooms.
-Healthy, nutritious meals will be prepared by our Cook, and served to the Kids; children chatting and sharing a meal with their Educators.
+Healthy, nutritious meals will be prepared by our Cook, and served to the Kids; children enjoy chatting and sharing a meal with their Educators.